 Built in 1841 to provide water for the numerous fountains in Sanssouci Park, the Steam Pump House, or Dampfmaschinenhaus, resembles a Moorish-style mosque with its chimney cleverly disguised as a minaret.
-Visitors can explore the facility, on the edge of the Neustädter Havelbucht, during the warmer months via guided tours that take in the old steam machinery, permanent exhibits on the facility's history, as well as its architecture.
+Prior to its construction, Frederick the Great's plans for his fountains couldn't be realized.
+Today, visitors can explore the facility, on the edge of the Neustädter Havelbucht, during the warmer months via guided tours, which take in the old steam machinery, permanent exhibits on the facility's history, as well as its architecture.

 Address: Breite Straße 28, 14467 Potsdam

 15. Einstein Tower